 Cerulean Clear Skies

 It becomes especially favorable to trek on winter days since the sun’s rays dim in harshness.
-As you keep up with the miles, only a sweet warmth spreads through the senses and it doesn’t at any point gets too hot and humid.
+As you keep up with the miles, only a sweet warmth spreads through the senses and it doesn’t at any point get too hot and humid.

-To experience the mellow blue of winter skies, choose treks featuring open meadows camping sites like Chitrakantha on the Winter Kuari Pass trail.
+To experience the mellow blue of winter skies, choose treks featuring open meadows and camping sites like Chitrakantha on the Winter Kuari Pass trail.
 From here, a panorama of Garhwal Himalaya’s celebrated peaks comes to view and at sunrise and sunset, the sky floods with celestial hues.
-From the Chitrakantha camp point on Kuari trail, you can get the best sighting of the Alpenglow phenomenon when the majestic Dronagiri peak seems to catch fire at sunset and glows golden like a hearth in heaven.
+From the Chitrakantha camp point on the Kuari trail, you can get the best sighting of the Alpenglow phenomenon when the majestic Dronagiri peak seems to catch fire at sunset and glows golden like a hearth in heaven.

 Uttarakhand’s splendid bugyals, or alpine pastures too light up in the soft winter sun offering a spectacular view with a clear blue sky in the background that contrasts brilliantly with the grassland.
-The Chopta-Chandrashila-Deoriatal trek route passing through Rohini Bugyal can be your pick for December if yearning for such a sight.
-Mark, at the height of winter, you will find the bugyals in a hazy shade and patchworked with snow.
+The Chopta-Chandrashila-Deoriatal trek route passing through Rohini Bugyal can be your pick for December if you are yearning for such a sight.
+Mark, at the height of winter, you will find the bugyal in a hazy shade and patchworked with snow.

 Gradients of Mattes

 If you have a photographic eye, the novelty of matte winter shades in the Himalayas cannot go unappreciated.
 On treks from December, flowers in the Himalayas will be scarce to find.
-Around this time, the green pastures will be turning to brown and the color draining from the forests will reveal a gala of matted hues.
+Around this time, the green pastures will be turning brown and the color draining from the forests will reveal a gala of matted hues.
 Even the evergreen conifers will be covered with snow.

 Falling Snow